jennycheng1102/Machine-Learning/README.md

 # local-learning-python
+colleges are demanded to do better in student's graduation,so many schools are asking big data how to do that.
-Based on thesis 《Local minimax Learning of Functions With Best Finite Sample Estimation》 thesis URL http://ieeexplore.ieee.org/document/5319754/ apply four algorithms in the thesis to the colledge graduation data
+The research is conducted basing on thesis 《Local minimax Learning of Functions With Best Finite Sample Estimation》 thesis URL http://ieeexplore.ieee.org/document/5319754/ apply four algorithms in the thesis to the colledge graduation data
 1. weighted least squares